ENGLISH: At Freshfield, we bring these aims to life by putting literacy skills at the heart of

 Freshfield Primary School – Book Study by Year Group

 Our writing curriculum helps develop children’s competencies in two key areas- transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech and writing).
 Carefully planned, regular writing opportunities are planned for using class texts or cross-curricular learning as an engaging stimulus.
 Each week our children write at length for a range of real purposes and audiences.
-The pupils are taught how to plan their writing by exploring and collecting ideas, drafting and re-reading their writing as it flows.
+The children are taught how to plan their writing by exploring and collecting ideas, drafting and re-reading their writing as it flows.
 Within these skills at the heart of developing our writers, we follow a cycle of reading to writing:

 - Immersion – immersion in vehicle text, reading lessons (VIPERS), enjoy, explore and respond